Menopause and Insomnia: Weighted blankets help with sleep and anxiety?

 If you decide to give weighted blankets a try, there are several things to keep in mind:

 - The fabric.
 If you experience hot flashes and/or night sweats, you may want to opt for a blanket with cooling fabric.
-Weighted blankets and night sweats might sound like a bad combo at first glance, but as one of our community said to me, “Weighting Comforts has one called COOLMAX which is true to its name.
+Weighted blankets and night sweats in menopause might sound like a bad combo at first glance, but as one of our community said to me, “Weighting Comforts has one called COOLMAX which is true to its name.
 So helpful with anxiety and insomnia and perfect for those of us with hot flashes.”
 A couple of reviewers liked the CALMFORTER for the additional anxiety relief of the texture and the ability to choose between two sides with different feel and temperature-regulation properties.
 For menopause symptoms, a cooling blanket can be an effective weapon against some of the more pesky symptoms.

 - Washability.
 Some come with a removable cover that can be washed.
 Some of the actual weighted blankets can be washed without worry, but do read the care instructions.
 Not all the weights may be up to the heat of a conventional dryer.